wptownhall/login-me-now/readme.txt

 [youtube https://www.youtube.com/watch?v=2_GOOzZkeSM]

 <strong>PS:</strong> The browser extension never tracks or saves any of your website data or login credentials.
 When it comes to dashboard login access, it is securely stored in an encrypted format within the browser extension using an industry-standard JWT token.
 The generated token cannot be compressed to encrypt login credentials.

+== ACTIVITY LOG ==
+Keep an activity log of everything that occurs when a user logs in to the dashboard using the tokenized login link.

+This plugin comes with built in support for [Simple History](https://wordpress.org/plugins/simple-history/).

 == WHO IS THIS PLUGIN FOR? ==
 **For Websites Owner:**